axbryd/hXDP-Artifacts/README.md

 0x8 :    0000000000000000 | 0000000000000000 | 0000000000000000 | 0000000000000000 |
 0x9 :    0000000000000000 | 0000000000000000 | 0000000000000000 | 0000000000000000 |
  ```
-Where *10* is the number of Very-Long Instructio Word instructions to be fetched form the memory.
+Where *10* is the number of Very-Long Instruction Words to be fetched form the memory.
+We can now move to pane #3 to generate traffic: